 Tasmanian Hikes has made one of the World’s ‘Great Walks’, Greater!

 The wildlife is amazing.
 You’ll meet our resident Wombats, Wallabies, endemic birds and other fascinating wildlife.

 At night sleep snugly under a canopy of stars we call the ‘Milky Way’

 We invite you to join our expertly guided 4 day walk, where you’ll experience close encounters with the local wildlife, walk along pristine beaches, enjoy many swims, view spectacular scenery and be told captivating stories of Maria’s aboriginal and convict past – “Every Step a Story”

-Your 4 day tour starts with a picturesque drive to Triabunna where we catch the Ferry, Osprey 2 to Maria Island.
+Your 4 day tour starts with a picturesque drive from Hobart to Triabunna, where we catch Osprey 2 for our 30 minute ferry ride Maria Island.
 Once on Maria Island your guides will immerse you in the islands history and lead you on an amazing 4 day exploration.
-You’ll experience close encounters with wildlife and marvel at spectacular cliffs, beaches and Maria’s convict past.

-The walking each day is gentle but reasonably good walking fitness is required to manage the daily distances.
+The walking each day is gentle, but good walking fitness is required to manage the daily distances.
 With 12 years tour experience on the island, our itinerary is well researched, and we cover and see more of the island than any other tour operator.

 Your pack will be light and you are only required to carry your personal belongings for 2 out of the 4 days.
 If you are unable to carry your pack, we can carry it for you.

-Your accommodation is in large twin share Safari Tents with comfortable stretcher beds for 2 nights and 1 night in the converted Penitentiary Cell shared accommodation, at the World Heritage convict site in Darlington.
+Your accommodation will be in large twin share Safari Tents with comfortable stretcher beds for 2 nights and 1 night in the converted Penitentiary Cell shared accommodation, at the World Heritage convict site in Darlington.